 Yes: In their paper The Boundaries of Loss Aversion, behavioral economists Nathan Novemsky and Daniel Kahneman prove that loss aversion only works when people believe they have something to lose.

-The Detail Principle for Writing Good Blog Posts — Devesh Khanal
+Recommended reading: The Detail Principle for Writing Good Blog Posts — Devesh Khanal

 3. Use active over passive voice

 This one bears repeating.
 Passive voice has its place but 9 times out of 10 it just makes you sound wordy and boring.
 Scan your draft for gerunds (-ing words) as an easy way to double check that you’re using active voice wherever possible.
 And please, keep your tenses simple unless you have a clear reason not to.

 No: Complex thinking is an affliction that many writers find themselves prone to.

 Recommended reading: How Writing in the Active Voice Transforms Your Writing Style — Edward L.

 Customer-led content is a BIG deal at Pointed.
 There’s a reason why copywriting techniques like customer testimonials have stood the test of time.
 Your customers have customers.
 Use them to attract more customers!
 It really is that simple.

 Stories are powerful stuff.
 In fact, studies show they’re 22X more memorable than facts alone.
 That’s why customer-led content is crucial.
 Every month we conduct a series of customer interviews, case studies and stories on behalf of our clients at Pointed.
 Then we turn those quotes, testimonials, use cases, power user tips, emotional insights and other golden takeaways across all our other content.